KathmanduLivingLabs/OSMTrackerAndroid/README.md

 If you are interested in contribute to this project, please visit https://github.com/labexp/osmtracker-android/blob/master/CONTRIBUTING.md to know the way you could do it.

 To help translate OSMTracker, please visit https://www.transifex.com/projects/p/osmtracker-android/

+## What's new
+1. Nepali language support
+2. Default button layout and tags are as per CAP2030Nepal project scope.